R3alCl0ud/Rust4Diva/readme.md

 # Rust4Diva

-A Fast mod manager written in rust for the steam version of  Hatsune Miku Project Diva Mega Mix +
+A Fast mod manager written in rust for the steam version of Hatsune Miku Project Diva Mega Mix + Currently only compatible with Linux (window support is planned)

-# Planned Features
+# Planned Features / To-Do List

-- [ ] Implement dmm url handling for one click installs
-  - [ ] Send oneclicks to already running instance
-  - [x] Receive oneclicks
-  - [x] Parse and downlaod
-- [x] In app searching of gamebanana for mods
-  - [x] Download
-  - [x] Automatic Install
-- [ ]  mod pack presets for easy switching between incompatible mods
+- [ ] Mod pack presets for easy switching between incompatible mods
+  - Need to decide on a format for the modpacks
+    - Probably a json file
+- [ ] Windows support
+  - [ ] Finding the Diva Folder
+  - [ ] Oneclick URL Handling
+- [ ] Mac Os Support
+  - [ ] Literally just finding someone with a mac to test this
+  - [ ] Url handling
+- [ ] Commission a proper logo/icon